 | When Used | At the border, during entry and exit | Before travel, completed online |

 | Information Needed | Biometric data needed.
 Personal information from travel documents.
-Entry/Exit points. | Personal information information needed, such as address, passport details, current occupation, and information about past travel to conflict zones or criminal convictions |
+Entry/Exit points. | Personal information is needed, such as address, passport details, current occupation, and information about past travel to conflict zones or criminal convictions |

 | Main Function | Replace passport stamps; enforce 90/180-day rule | Pre-travel approval for entry into the Schengen Area |